It’s a good thing we have the U-Pass.

 Craving tacos?
 How about some margaritas or tequila?
 There’s a solution to curb all three cravings at the same time─D.C.’s first taco festival.
 The first annual taco festival, hosted by TasteUSA on July 15, will showcase the District’s best taquerias, taco trucks and more than 40 regional craft breweries at the Yards Park.

 Google Matthew Centrowitz and the first page will be filled with results related to the younger Matthew Centrowitz, Olympic gold medalist, recent track star and the son of AU head track and cross country coach, Matthew Centrowitz Sr.

 President Sylvia Burwell isn’t one to sit around.

-Vicky Wilkins will serve as interim dean of the School of Public Affairs beginning July 3, according to a memo sent by Provost Scott Bass on Tuesday.
+James Goldgeier is stepping down from his position as dean of the School of International Service, according to a community-wide memo sent by Provost Scott Bass on June 21.

 Fourth of July is here and that means it’s time to get excited about your next barbecue.
 Friends and family can come together and not only enjoy each other’s company, but also some delicious food.

 For two weeks each summer, the Smithsonian Center for Folklife and Cultural Heritage brings together cultural traditions from over 100 countries in an educational and interactive format: the Smithsonian Folklife Festival.

 Summer is, undoubtedly, the best season for music.
 The warm weather signals the move from stuffy indoor venues to sunny outdoor stages that have sat empty all winter long.
 Tours kick off, album releases come by the dozen and festival season swings into high gear.
 Summer is truly a music lover’s paradise.